Multi-Agent Agency API

 When enabled, the orchestrator may synthesise new specialist agents at runtime

-are subject to HITL approval when hitl.approvals.beforeEmergent is set.
+approval when hitl.approvals.beforeEmergent is set.

 Emergent requires either strategy: 'hierarchical' or adaptive: true.

-const adaptive = agency({
+const research = agency({

 model: 'openai:gpt-4o',